 South Carolina workers’ compensation benefits are generally exempt from taxes.
 When you’re hurt on the job, workers’ comp insurance provides no-fault coverage of your:

 - Lost wages

 - Death benefit

 If your workers’ comp claim is accepted by your employer’s insurance company, you could receive benefits weekly or in a lump sum.
-In either case, workers’ comp should cover all medical bills and two-thirds of your average salary for the time that you can’t work, and your benefits are exempt from state and federal taxes.
+In either case, workers’ comp should cover all authorized medical bills and two-thirds of your average salary for the time that you are taken out of work by an authorized doctor, and your benefits are exempt from state and federal income taxes.

 If you return to work on light duty at a salary lower than your previous one, workers’ comp will still make up two-thirds of the difference between your previous and current salaries.
 There will be no tax deductions from that balancing payment, but your new, lower salary itself will be taxed as usual.

 Workers’ Compensation and SSDI Offset

 In some cases, employees receiving workers’ comp benefits might also be eligible for Social Security Disability Insurance (SSDI).
 If you receive both, your workers’ comp payments are still tax-exempt for the most part.
 The total amount of money you receive monthly from these two sources, however, can’t be more than 80% of your average full-time salary.

 If your combined monthly benefits are too high, Social Security can reduce your SSDI payments to keep your total income below that 80% threshold.
 This reduction is called an offset.
 Whatever the amount of your SSDI offset, that same amount of your workers’ comp benefits then becomes taxable.
 For example:

 - Your monthly SSDI payment is reduced by $200 to keep you below the 80% total income threshold.